The Project Board (and how not to screw it up)

 Closed

-Project Board FAQ
+FAQ

 What about tasks that are not related to a user story?
 How do I capture (for example) design tasks like wireframes?

 This is one area in which the artificial nature of the classroom intrudes.
 There are a few different ways to address this.
 One is to have those tasks exist outside of the board, and this is frequently the case in agile, where the board is supposed to be all about the code.
-Unfortunately, this doesn’t give us anything to grade.
+Unfortunately, this doesn't give us anything to grade.
 A second way is to have them be tasks associated with a user story that will actually be coded in sprint 2, but that also creates issues of not being able to make it all the way through the process in sprint 1, closing out tasks and stories.
-A third option is “make up bad stories”.
-In order to give you experience moving through the pipelines, we can create stories for invalid users like “As a project investor, I want to see a prototype of the screens before investing so I can verify that the project looks promising”.
-We will use approach three, which has the least impact on the overall SDLC and normalizing grading.
+A third option is "make up bad stories".
+In order to give you experience moving through the pipelines, we can create stories for invalid users like "As a project investor, I want to see a prototype of the screens before investing so I can verify that the project looks promising".
+We will use approach three, which has the least impact on the overall SDLC and normalizes grading.

 What if a story/task doesn't get finished during a sprint?